omar193/Seald-Haas/README.md

 # Seald Technical test
-This is the project files for Seald's Authentication and Haas with Node series.
+This is the project files for Seald's back-end Project Authentication and HAAS with Node and MongoDB.